Why choose Switzerland?

 The education system in Switzerland is ranked as one of the best in Europe, according to the European Commission.

-- We have posts in either French or German-speaking parts of the country.
+- We have posts in both French- and German-speaking parts of the country.

 - Posts in Switzerland are ideal for candidates with teaching experience or for those who wish to enter a career in teaching.
 Assistants in Switzerland operate with a greater degree of independence, both in and out of school, than they do in other European countries.

-- Positions are available in upper-secondary schools (you may work in one or two schools), and we usually give priority to candidates who are able to demonstrate significant teaching experience.
+- Positions are available in upper-secondary schools (you may work in one or two schools), and we usually give priority to candidates able to demonstrate significant teaching experience.

-- You will be in post somewhere from mid August/early September to end June/early July, depending on your preference of school and region.
+- You will be in post from mid-August/early September until end June/early July, depending on the school.

 - You will work around 12 hours per week.